 When Is a Federal Estate Tax Return Required to Be Filed?

 Not all estates must file federal estate tax returns.
-IRS Form 706, the United States Estate (and Generation-Skipping Transfer) Tax Return, is required by the federal government only for estates that meet certain criteria:
+IRS Form 706, the United States Estate (and Generation-Skipping Transfer) Tax Return, is required by the federal government only for estates that meet certain criteria.
+In fact, only two out of every 1,000 estates had to pay an estate tax in 2017, according to the Center on Budget and Policy Priorities.

-The Value of the Estate Exceeds the Estate Tax Exemption
+When the Value of the Estate Exceeds the Tax Exemption

-Form 706 must be filed when a U.S. citizen's or resident's gross estate plus adjusted taxable gifts he's given during his lifetime are valued at more than $5.45 million as of 2016.
-This threshold has been indexed for inflation so it can be expected to increase incrementally year by year.
+Form 706 must be filed when a U.S. citizen's or resident's gross estate plus any taxable gifts he's given during his lifetime are valued at more than $11.18 million as of 2018.
+This threshold has been indexed for inflation, so it can be expected to increase incrementally year by year...for the time being.

 - The total specific exemption allowed under Section 2521 (as in effect before its repeal by the Tax Reform Act of 1976) for gifts made by the decedent after September 8, 1976

-- The value of the decedent’s gross estate -- his assets before deducting for liabilities such as debts and taxes
+- The value of the decedent’s gross estate—his assets before deducting for liabilities such as debts and taxes and subtracting the value of assets that pass to his spouse or charities

-Any gross estate valued at $5.45 million or more as of 2016 must file a Form 706 even if no federal estate tax will be owed after applicable deductions and tax credits have been applied.
+A gross estate valued at more than $11.18 million as of 2018 must file Form 706 even if no federal estate tax will be owed after applicable deductions and tax credits have been applied.

-"Portability" of the estate tax exemption between married couples was introduced in 2011.
-Under this rule, a surviving spouse can elect to pick up her deceased spouse's unused estate tax exemption, referred to as "DSUE," and add it to her own federal estate tax exemption.
+The concept of "portability" of the estate tax exemption between married couples was introduced in 2011.
+Under this rule, a surviving spouse can elect to pick up her deceased spouse's unused estate tax exemption and add it to her own federal estate tax exemption.

 When Are Form 706 and the Estate Tax Payment Due?